aws-solutions/qnabot-on-aws/VPCSupportREADME.md

 ### Deployment

-Deploying Elasticsearch cluster into a VPC requires creating a service linked role for es.
+Deploying OpenSearch cluster into a VPC requires creating a service linked role for es.
 You can execute the following command using credentials for the target account.

 ```